 Have you tried to dip an LED bulb and you only got flickering and buzzing?
-If it happened to you and you want to understand how it is possible to connect LED bulbs to dimmers, to vary the brightness, you are reading the right article!
+If you have happened to you and want to understand how it is possible to connect the LED bulbs to the Dimmer, to vary the brightness, you are reading the right article!

 In this article we talk about LED bulbs that operate at 230V mains voltage in alternating.
 If you want to reduce the brightness of LED lamps powered by direct current, low voltage for automotive use, I talked about it at the bottom of this article.

-I recommend, when you put your hand to the electrical system, you have to remove voltage from the magnetothermic and, possibly, get help from qualified personnel!
+I recommend, When you put your hand to the electrical system, you have to remove tension from the magnetothermal and, possibly, get help from qualified personnel!

 What is the advantage of dimmable LED lamps over incandescent ones?

-LED bulbs offer several advantages over traditional incandescent, halogen and CFL bulbs.
-In this paragraph we analyze some advantages, but... be careful!
+LED bulbs offer several advantages compared to traditional incandescent, halogen and cfl.
+In this paragraph we analyze some advantages, but ... be careful!
 All that glitters is not gold!

-An LED lamp consumes less power: generally the ratio is 1/6 – 1/8 compared to an incandescent bulb with equivalent luminous performance.
-Compared to CFL fluorescent bulbs, consumption is lower, but the ratio is not as interesting.
+An LED lamp consumes less current: generally the ratio is 1/6 - 1/8 compared to an incandescent bulbs of equivalent light performance.
+Compared to CFL fluorescent bulbs, consumption is lower, but the relationship is not so interesting.

 By consuming less current, the LED bulb heats up less, but don't be fooled!
 LEDs also have a much lower tolerance to heat than traditional light bulbs.
 If you want to dip an LED bulb, so that it lasts as long as possible, it must be able to dissipate heat.
 If it is installed in a small, completely closed chandelier, your LED bulb will last very little.

-LED bulbs, if they are of a good brand, last longer than incandescent and CFL fluorescent bulbs.
-Manufacturers claim that LEDs last 10 times longer than incandescent lamps, but again, don't be fooled!
-The LED can last a long time, but... the power supply inside the bulb is always the first component to get damaged!
-In particular, it is damaged by heat.
-So, it is true that LED bulbs last longer than traditional ones, if they are of a good brand, but they do not last as long as it is claimed.
+The LED bulbs, if they are of a good brand, last more spite of incandescent bulbs and fluorescent cfl.
+Manufacturers declare that LEDs last 10 times more than incandescent lamps, but, also in this case, don't be fooled!
+The LED can last a lot, but ... the power supply inside the light bulb is always the first component to damage!
+In particular, it is damaged with heat.
+Therefore, it is true that LED bulbs last more than traditional ones, if of good brand, but do not last long when it is declared.

 How to connect an LED bulb to the dimmer?